t-beigbeder/otvl_cabri/README.md

   providing technology neutral storage services for data along with its metadata: hierarchical naming, modification time and access control information.
 A DSS can be
   - fsy: a portion if a native filesystem (no history, no deduplication, no encryption)
-  - obs: a portion of an object store (Swift container or Amazon S3 bucket) providing history, deduplication or encryption, and supporting eventual consistency limitations
+  - obs: an object store (Swift container or Amazon S3 bucket) providing history, deduplication or encryption, and supporting eventual consistency limitations
   - olf: object-like files on a native filesystem to provide history, deduplication or encryption
   - smf: object storage mocked as files for development and tests